kgar/foundry-vtt-tidy-5e-sheets/To Do/NPC/To Do - NPC.md

 ## Top of Mind

+- [ ] Default Tab applies to NPCs as well as PCs and Vehicles.
+  - [x] Wire up for NPC
+  - [ ] Wire up for Vehicle
 - [ ] Lair Action Initiative input is not allowing me to clear it out.
 It always sets it to 0.
 Fix that.
 - [ ] "TIDY5E.EmptySection" / "This section is empty.
 Unlock the sheet to edit." banner should show in the player character sheet Inventory tab when allow-edit is false and there are no inventory sections shown
 - [ ] PC spellbook tab